Claimed

 About Twelve Mile Recovery

-Set near Niagara Falls, Twelve Mile Recovery provides residential treatment and virtual outpatient services to clients recovering from alcohol and drug addiction, with staff experienced in recovery from alcohol and drug addiction.
-Their holistic, trauma-informed therapies include evidence-based individual and group therapy discussions, life skills, nutrition counseling, meditation and mindfulness, breathwork, and sound healing.
+Set near Niagara Falls, Twelve Mile Recovery provides residential treatment and virtual outpatient services to clients recovering from alcohol and drug addiction, with staff experienced in recovery.
+To help clients at other points on their recovery journey, they also offer intervention services and recovery coaching.
+Twelve Mile Recovery uses holistic, trauma-informed therapies include evidence-based individual and group therapy discussions, life skills, nutrition counseling, meditation and mindfulness, breathwork, and sound healing.
 Their holistic methods include yoga, physical therapy, and combat sports like boxing, Muay Thai, and Brazilian jiu-jitsu.
-Each day, clients work alongside a counselor who has presonal recovery experience.
+Each day, clients work alongside a counselor who has personal recovery experience.

 Twelve Miles Recovery has specialized virtual outpatient programs to ensure that clients receive flexible but comprehensive recovery support.
 Although their programs are not 12-steps based, their care is inclusive and offers AA, NA, SMART Recovery, and Refuge Recovery meetings for those that are interested.
 Additionally, intervention services are offered.